Ornithopter

 High school students can compete with relatively simple designs

-kit, and they can add their own modifications to improve flight
+They can also try their own modifications to improve flight times.

-times.
 A school gym is the perfect setting for such a contest.
-For
+For sample

 see our Teachers Guide.